-14 Section 5C, Child Protection Act 1999.
+&lt;sup>14 Child Protection Act 1999 s 5C.

-15 Recommendation 6(b), Coroners Court of Queensland - Findings of Inquest into the death of Mason Jet Lee, 2016/2338, 2 June 2020.
+&lt;sup>15 Coroners Court of Queensland - Findings of Inquest into the death of Mason Jet Lee, 2016/2338, 2 June 2020, Recommendation 6(b).

-16 Section 5A of the Child Protection Act 1999 sets out the paramount principle which states that, the main principle for administering this Act is that the safety, wellbeing and best interests of a child, both through childhood and for the rest of the child's life, are paramount.
+&lt;sup>16 Child Protection Act 1999 section 5A sets out the paramount principle which states that, the main principle for administering this Act is that the safety, wellbeing and best interests of a child, both through childhood and for the rest of the child's life, are paramount.
 The Charter of rights for a child in acre as set out in schedule 1 of the Child Protection Act 1999 are also a relevant consideration.

-17 Section 25, Human Rights Act 2019.
+Human Rights Act 2019 s 25.